jawws88/datasci-congressional-data/onboarding/02_development_environment.md

 git lfs install
 ```

 Once you have installed Git Large File Storage, clone the repository by running one of the following in your terminal.
 We recommend using SSH since that'll allow you to push/pull without authenticating every time.
+If you don't already have your SSH keys set up see the instructions [here](https://help.github.com/articles/connecting-to-github-with-ssh/).

 ```
 # If using HTTPS